evalancaster/handson-2021-version-control/text/20_Undoing_in_Git_Reset_and_Revert.md

 out for the world to see.

-If you find a mistake in an older commit, but still one that you have not yet published to the world, you use linkgit:git-rebase[1] in interactive mode, with "git rebase -i" marking the change that requires correction with **edit**.
+If you find a mistake in an older commit, but still one that you have not yet published to the world, you use [git rebase](https://git-scm.com/docs/git-rebase) in interactive mode, with "git rebase -i" marking the change that requires correction with **edit**.
 This will allow you to amend the commit during the rebasing process.